prashant6788/crm-automation-frameworks/README.md

 The objective is not to automate every sales interaction.

-The objective is to make the customer journey **structured, accountable and measurable**.
+The objective is to make the customer journey:

+**Structured · Accountable · Recoverable · Measurable**

 ---